RichardSneyd/hack-for-change/README.md

 ### Examples
 A Java example showcasing how to use the OpenAI API is included in this repository.
 If you prefer other programming languages like Node.js or Python, plenty of examples are readily available online.

-## Evaluation Criteria
-- Practicality and ease of implementation
-- Innovativeness and originality
-- Effectiveness in promoting workplace inclusion

 ## Resources
 - [OpenAI API Documentation](https://beta.openai.com/docs/)